 Station (observing facility) characteristics

 The metadata element that uniquely identifies the observing facility is the WIGOS identifier.
-This heading contains the basic information of the observing facility, such as name, date of establishment (Temporal extent in WMDS) and Type of observing facility, together with its Country/territory, its Coordinates (geospatial location in WMDS) and Time zone, as well as a description of the relevant environmental characteristics of the site and its surrounds (Climate zone, Predominant surface cover, Surface roughness, Topography or bathymetry, Population in 10km / 50km).
-Other complementary information is listed here in Station URL, Other link and also in the Site information element which may include images (photos) of the facility.
+This heading contains the basic information of the observing facility, such as Name, Date of establishment (Temporal extent in WMDS) and Type of observing facility, together with its Country/territory, its Coordinates (Geospatial Location in WMDS) and Time zone, as well as a description of the relevant environmental characteristics of the observing facility and its surrounds (Climate zone, Predominant surface cover, Surface roughness, Topography or bathymetry, Population in 10km / 50km).
+Other complementary information is listed here in Station URL, Other link and also in the Site information element which may include images (photos) of the observing facility.
 The official Program/network affiliations for the station are also listed here.
 The following fields in OSCAR/Surface are not metadata elements of the WMDS: Time zone, Climate zone, Surface roughness, Station URL and Other link, although Climate zone and Surface roughness are being considered as additional elements for the next edition of the WMDS.

 2.1.1.1 Station coordinates